ubc-library-rc/rdm/content/04_directory_structures.md

 <br>

 <b>Here is a breakdown of what we covered:</b>
 Directory structures are crucial for file access, retrieval, storage, and research transparency.
 Follow a consistent organizational structure that makes sense for your project and research team.
 Use clear naming, logical structuring, and consistent relationships between files and folders.
 Aim for a balanced folder structure — not too deep or too shallow.
-Lastly, README files and data dictionaries should be placed in the root directory or at the top of a subdirectory because they contain important guiding information.
+Lastly, README files should be placed in the root directory, and data dictionaries should be placed where the data is found because they contain important guiding information.
 {: .note}

 # Congrats!